lahbabiceo/bright/README.md

 We are creating a production-level "WHMCS Alternative" with integrated billing, automation and provisioning Platform for web hosters.
 This project aims to give you a usable and extendable platform with minimal but all required features to run a web design agency or a hosting company.

-## We are in early development/ideation stage.
+## Status: Not Usable.
+Just Started.
+We are in early development/ideation stage.

 Looking for Core group.